Last updated at Wed, 13 Dec 2023 23:23:05 GMT

 Meeting a broad range of requirements in one

 The good news is, many of the seemingly diverse requirements of the model law can be met while investing in incident detection and response.
 If you have a sustainable set of people, processes, and technology that consistently reduce risk across vulnerabilities, misconfigurations, and credentials—and have visibility into active exploitation in these categories—you’re in great shape.

 Therein comes the biggest advantage of partnering with Rapid7: our constant research of the attacker.
-At Rapid7, we’re continuously curating, analyzing, and validating threat intelligence across our research, customers, and community (did you catch our amazing Metasploit tee at Defcon?).
+At Rapid7, we’re continuously curating, analyzing, and validating threat intelligence across our research, customers, and community.
 As we research tactics, techniques, and procedures from our pen testers, incident response teams, and our managed detection and response customers, we add new detections to InsightIDR.
 These analytics automatically apply against your data, giving you coverage backed by findings from our threat intel team.